fahad-israr/fgit/README.md

-# fgit
+# FGit  (Fast Git)
-An Open Source Project that delivers super fast git experience.
+An Open Source Project that aimed at delivering super fast git experience.